B2B SEO Checklist for 2020

 It’s no secret that Google prioritizes faster pages in search results.
 The company even admitted so back in 2018.

 Now with mobile-first indexing, it’s more important than ever to focus on speed.
-Mobile users typically deal with slower connections than their desktop counterparts (average mobile speed in the US is 21.6 Mbps while the same for broadband is 64.17 Mbps).
+Mobile users typically deal with slower connections than their desktop counterparts (the average mobile speed in the US is 21.6 Mbps while the same for broadband is 64.17 Mbps).
 This means that your pages have to be faster, sharper, and better optimized.

 Test your website on Google’s PageSpeed tool.
 Make the changes it recommends and you just might see a jump in rankings.